wasdevb1/sample.ferret/README.md

     $ mvn clean install
     ```

-2. To run the server with the Ferret sample execute:
+2. To run the server
+Ferret sample execute:
     ```bash
     $ mvn liberty:run-server
     ```

-Once the server is running, the application will be available under [http://localhost:9080/ferret](http://localhost:9080/ferret).
+Once the server is running, the application will be available under [http://localhost:9080/ferret][].

-Please refer to the [ci.maven](http://github.com/WASDev/ci.maven) repository for documentation about using the Liberty Maven Plug-in.
+Please refer to the [Liberty Maven Plug-in][] repository for documentation about using the Liberty Maven Plug-in.

 ## Running with Gradle

 This project can also be built and run with [Gradle](https://gradle.org/).
-The provided `build.gradle` file applies the [Liberty Gradle Plug-in](http://github.com/WASDev/ci.gradle) and is configured to automatically download and install the Liberty with Java EE Web Profile 7 runtime from [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Ccom.ibm.websphere.appserver.runtime).
+The provided `build.gradle` file applies the [Liberty Gradle Plug-in][] and is configured to automatically download and install the Liberty Java EE Web Profile 7 runtime from [Maven Central][].
 The Liberty Gradle Plug-in has built-in tasks that can be used to create, configure, and run the application on the Liberty server.

 Use the following steps to run the application with the Gradle wrapper (Windows machines use `gradlew.bat`):